 - Use explanatory phrases telling why, how, where, or how often to add meaning and clarity

-- Cut and paste information from this guide, job profiles, matrices or any other reference tools
+- Cut and paste information from job profiles, matrices or any other reference tools

-- Base the content on what the person doing the job can or can’t do
+- Base the content on what the person doing the position can or can’t do

 - Write the JRW based on the desired classification outcome

-- Write the JRW as a procedure manual on how to do the job
+- Write the JRW as a procedure manual on how to do the position

-If you have further questions or concerns about completing and submitting your JRW, please contact your supervisor or your HR Consultant.
+If you have questions about completing and submitting your JRW, please contact your HR Consultant or [email protected].